 Speeding up your website

-I’m sure you’ve seen the studies that read “X percent of people will leave a website that takes longer than three seconds to load”.
-It’s pretty sobering to think that your website might be losing you sales and new business just because it’s slow.
+A recent study found that 53% of people will leave a website if it doesn't load in three seconds.
+It’s pretty sobering to think that your website could lose you sales and new business just because it’s a little slow.

 Your web designer will be largely responsible for how fast your website actually is but there are certain things you can do to make improvements to your site.
 With that in mind I’ve compiled some hints and tips that might help.

 There are a number of tools available to check how fast your current website is.
 PageSpeed Insights by Google is a tool that will give you an overall speed score for your website.
 It will also give you a number of useful recommendations that you can put into practice or give to your web designer.

 Get the right hosting

 It’s important to view hosting as an investment rather than an expense.
 Good hosting can shave seconds off your website’s loading time so buy the best hosting you can afford.
 Good hosting usually also comes with good support which is a bonus when you need help.

 Images that haven’t been scaled or optimised properly can really slow your website down.
 There are a number of simple tools available such as ImageOptim and tinypng that are great at compressing images without causing a loss in quality.
 It’s always worth running your images through these optimisation tools before you upload them to your website.

 Keep a close eye on themes